1984 – present (37 years)

 Mantia Era & Hiatus (1997–2002)

 Disturbed by their sudden fame, Primus gradually began to disown "Wynona."
 It would not be long before Claypool stated that they would stop playing it altogether.
 Nonetheless, Alexander left the band in 1996 due to creative differences.
 Rumored replacements for Alexander included Mike Bordin of Faith No More, but in the end he was replaced by Bryan "Brain" Mantia of Limbomaniacs and Praxis.
-Mantia was one of the many drummers Claypool auditioned for the original line-up of Primus before settling with Alexander — Mantia bowed out beforehand due to a foot injury.
+Mantia was one of the many drummers Claypool auditioned for the original line-up of Primus before settling with Alexander — Mantia bowed out due to breaking his foot while skateboarding.

 With Mantia aboard, Primus was asked in 1997 to compose the theme song to South Park after the show's creators Trey Parker and Matt Stone professed to be big fans.
 (Les Claypool was an early supporter of their Spirit of Christmas video postcard/demo.)
 Primus also contributed to the South Park "Chef Aid" album with the song "Mephisto and Kevin", telling the story of Gopherboy.
 By this time, bands that were influenced by Primus's bottom-heavy rock — such as Tool, Korn, and Limp Bizkit— were starting to gain a growing audience in the alternative metal genre which Primus had helped to promote.

 Antipop was released in 1999, and was the first album to feature heavy input from outside musicians and producers.
-The album was seen as a 'return to form' by most long term Primus fans, featuring harder edge song-writing fans had been craving as well as greatly improved production over the previous album.
+Les has stated that the album felt forced as relationships with band members were strained at the time and the band was no longer having fun.
+In addition to added pressure from Interscope records, their sound was modified to be a better fit with the nu-metal scene which was very popular at the time.
 The band toured with Ozzfest and released a video for "Lacquerhead" that was banned from MTV because of its drug content, even though it was an anti-drug song.

 In 2000, Primus performed a cover of the Black Sabbath classic "N.I.B." with Ozzy Osbourne on vocals.
 This track appeared originally on the album "Nativity in Black, Vol. 2: A Tribute to Black Sabbath".
 The single hit number 2 on the Billboard Modern Rock tracks, the band's highest charting single in nearly a decade.
 The track would later be released on Ozzy's Prince of Darkness box-set in 2005.